-This information explains bone marrow harvesting for autologous or allogeneic stem cell transplants.
+This information explains bone marrow harvesting for autologous (ah-TOL-o-gus) or allogeneic (all-o-gen-EH-ic) stem cell transplants.

 Before Your Procedure

-- Are taking any medications.
-Some may suppress bone marrow and will need to be stopped.
+If you are taking any medications, speak with your doctor or nurse to see if they are safe to take before your procedure.
+Some medications may suppress bone marrow and will need to be stopped.

-- Are taking aspirin, medications containing aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Motrin®, Advil®) or naproxen (Aleve®), or vitamin E. They can cause bleeding problems.
-Do not take any of these medications unless your doctor says it is okay.
+These medications can cause bleeding problems.
+Don’t take them unless your doctor says it is okay.
 Your nurse will give you information about what medications you cannot take and what you can take instead.

-- If you are donating stem cells for someone else, you may need to give a unit of blood 2 weeks before the procedure.
+If you are donating stem cells for someone else, you may need to give a unit of blood 2 weeks before the procedure.
 This blood will be given back to you in the recovery room.
 It will help your bone marrow recover.
+Your doctor or nurse will speak to you about this.Back to top

 The Day of Your Procedure